Organizing Principles

 Personality must be in perceptual agreement with the aspect of reality with which it will associate.

 The Creative Process, defined as “Changes in reality are expressed via personality’s attention on an imagined outcome with the intention to make it so,” is moderated by the Principle of Perceptual Agreement.
-The effect is that a life field can only create what it is able to imagine.
+The effect is that a life field can only experience or create what it is able to imagine.
 What can be imagined is limited by our worldview.

 Process